Music

 Hours:

-Friday to Monday, 10am–5pm
+Thursday to Monday, 10am–5pm

 If the weather is good, the music is outside on the lawns.
 If it’s crap, it’s inside the Ether building nearby.
-In the museum, you might find musicians-in-residence performing live each day, or see folks in action in our recording studio, Frying Pan.
+In the museum, you might find musicians-in-residence performing live each day.

 Upcoming